chuckyin/factory_test_omi/README.md

 (2) Object-orientated: Any component attributes/properties/methods will be strictly restricted \
 (3) Lightweight: To make the framework maintainable, pylint will be strongly recommended to run code quality before implementation.

 In the factory_test_omi, the OOP principle is applied to every physical and virtual component.
 Fixture, DUT, station, even the test_log, GUI is all standalone class which can be instantiated to object.
-The infrastructure to be used for all stations are factory_test_common.
+The infrastructure to be used for all stations are hardware_station_common.

 ## Features
 (1) Encapsulation: Hide values or state inside class, preventing unauthorized parties's direct access. \